LeadRDRK/leadrdrk.github.io/public/umapyoi/docs/articles/factor___inherit.md

 # Factor & Inherit
 "What is Factor?
 What is Inheritance?" and other related questions are mainly documented here.

-## Factor Inheritance
-According to legend: Umamusume had heard the guidance of the Three Goddesses under the Three Goddesses Statue, and saw a pair of figures running into the distance shining brightly.

- In actuality, the Three Goddesses Statue, while blessing Umamusume Soul, is also making Wish an inheritance.
-Therefore, the Three Goddesses Statue is the place of "Factor Inheritance".

-To perform a Factor Inheritance, you first need to prepare two different Umamusume Wishes.

- Having only one Wish or creating a conflict will result in the Factor Inheritance not being able to be performed.

- Not being able to perform a Factor Inheritance will directly result in the process not being able to be performed.

-Factor Inheritance is probabilistic.
-The higher the level, the more likely a Factor is to be effectively inherited, and the greater the number of Factors that can be effectively inherited, the greater the likelihood that they will be effectively inherited.

- Factor Inheritance can break through the upper limit of the original Umamusume Soul's ability, bringing it to a whole new level.
-This is something that is difficult to achieve with the training process.
-That's why experienced trainers value both training and inheritance.

 ## Retire Register Lectern
 Retire Register Lectern is a lectionary that is used at the end of the training, where the trainer completes the evaluation by recording all the information about the soul, and then collects the soul's "wish".